We hope you will love wearing your Mainie garment as much as we loved creating it.

 At Mainie we pride ourselves on the depth and vibrancy of our digitally printed, authentic Aboriginal Dreamtime designs.
 However, please note that due to the different screen resolutions on electronic devices, colours may vary between the screen image and the actual garment.

-Correct care will ensure that your Mainie silk garment will last for many years.
+Correct care will ensure that your Mainie silk and wool garment will last for many years.

-It is recommended that your silk garment should be dry-cleaned only.
-However, if you must wash your silk garment, it should be hand washed in lukewarm water using only a small amount of mild detergent or shampoo.
+It is recommended that your silk and wool garment should be dry-cleaned only.
+However, if you must wash your silk and wool garment, it should be hand washed in lukewarm water using only a small amount of mild detergent or shampoo.
 Do not wring.
 Lay the garment flat to dry.
-Do not spin dry and tumble dry your silk garment.
+Do not spin dry and tumble dry your silk or wool garment.

-Other important things to remember when caring for your Mainie silk garment:
+Other important things to remember when caring for your Mainie silk and wool garment:

-- Never spray silk with perfume or deodorant
+- Never spray silk or wool with perfume or deodorant

 - Never use bleach or harsh detergents

-- Never expose silk to direct sunlight for long periods of time
+- Never expose silk or wool to direct sunlight for long periods of time

-- Never spray silk with water while ironing
+- Never spray silk or wool with water while ironing

-- Always iron the backside of your silk garment with the iron set to the SILK setting
+- Always iron the backside of your silk or wool garment with the iron set to the cool setting

 Please take care when removing the woven labels and swing tags from your Mainie.
 Although the tags on each Mainie have been attached with light hand stitching to allow for easy removal, we recommend that you use a small pair of sharp scissors to neatly snip the tags off.
 Please do not pull the tags as this may damage the fabric.
 When using scissors, please take care not to cut the fabric.